bethwickerson/blraj-react-site/README.md

 ## Personalize

 Feel free to use it as-is or customize it as much as you want.
-- Change `src/yourdata.js` to edit your personal portfolio.
+- EDIT CONTENT: Change `src/yourdata.js` to edit your personal portfolio.
-- Add and remove sections in the `src/pages/index.js` file.
+- ADD/REMOVE WHOLE SECTIONS: in the `src/pages/index.js` file.
-- Update SEO metadata in the `gatsby-config.js` file.
+- UPDATE SEO: Metadata and favicon is configured in the `gatsby-config.js` file.

 ## Deployment

-When you are done with the setup, you should host your website online.
+When you are done with the setup, I recommend deploying to Gatsby Cloud.
-We highly recommend to read through the [Deploying on Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.

-#### Deploying to Netlify

-You could also host directly with Netlify by linking your own repository.
+You can host directly with Gatsby Cloud by linking your own repository.
+Every time you push to the main branch of the repo, your changes will be automatically deployed.

-For more information, read [hosting on Netlify](https://create-react-app.dev/docs/deployment/#netlify).
+For more information, read [Deploying to Gatsby Cloud](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud/).

 ## Technologies Used